RashidCodes/azure_dbt_core/README.md

     ![provision resources](./IaC/assets/first_resources.png)

 1. Navigate to the *IaC-ServicePrincipal* directory to create a service principal and an enterprise application with terraform.
 See [reference](#service-principals) to learn about service principals.
-The service principal will be used to create/modify the azure containerapp jobs.
+The service principal will be used to modify the azure containerapp jobs; we have to create it [manually](./.workflows/bin/deploy_container_app_job.sh) for the first time.
 The service principal will also be assigned to an application that will allow us to trigger containerapp jobs via the Azure Management REST API.

     ```bash
     # change dir